-- FLEX-6700 Single Operator Two Radio (SO2R) operation - Full Duplex amateur satellite operation using appropriate transverters
+- FLEX-6600M Single Operator Two Radio (SO2R) operation - Full Duplex amateur satellite operation using appropriate transverters

 SO2R mode is used by single operator contesters to boost scores by listening on two bands simultaneously and alternating the transmit band, interleaving listening and transmitting tasks.
 As always, consult the contest rules for any requirements or restrictions on operating in this manner.
-Presently, SO2R operation is only possible on the FLEX-6600M and FLEX-6700.
+Presently, SO2R operation is supported by the FLEX-6600M, but not the FLEX-6400M.

-29.3 FDX CAPABILITIES BY RADIO MODEL
+30.3 FDX CAPABILITIES BY RADIO MODEL